 The Unprofessional Web

 You may have heard some news over the last few days about obfuscated and malicious code allegedly being found within a WordPress plugin published by a theme shop called pipdig.
-Jem Turner covered it here and Wordfence Security covered it here, although the latter chose to only use the word “peculiar” as I suspect they’ve… Continue reading The Unprofessional Web
+Jem Turner covered it here and Wordfence Security covered it here, although the latter chose to only use the word “peculiar” as I suspect they’ve drawn the same conclusion that I have.

 Brief Thoughts on a Ten Year Old WordPress Plugin